 In addition to strong interactions among the condensed matter experimentalists, a large and active theory group offers expertise in a broad range of subjects.
 There are about 50 PhD students in condensed matter physics, and at least that many ongoing research projects.
 They reflect the major directions of current condensed matter research.
 Some of the problems being investigated are listed below:

-• Scanning tunneling microscopy studies of quantum electronic phenomena and atomic scale reactions at surfaces of semiconductors and low-demensional materials.
+• Scanning tunneling microscopy studies of quantum electronic phenomena and atomic scale reactions at surfaces of semiconductors and low-dimensional materials.

 • Novel approaches to very high resolution scanned probe microscopy.